fangli-DX3906/fangli-DX3906.github.io/_pages/publications.md

 ### Identifying Oil Uncertainty Shocks
-in progress

 Crude oil is one of the most crucial production inputs, and oil market turbulence should be a robust driver of the business cycle.
 Since the oil price is endogenously determined in the economy, identifying shocks associated with oil prices is not easy.
 This paper proposes a novel focus: oil price uncertainty shock, defined as the second-moment news shock to oil prices.
-The impulse response analysis and variance decomposition show that the oil uncertainty shock is quantitatively important.
+The impulse response analysis, variance decomposition and historical decomposition show that the oil uncertainty shock is quantitatively important.